 At The Gorman Law Firm, we represent anyone who has been charged with drug crimes, either on the streets or at the airport.
 Drug trafficking is a serious crime, and can have lasting consequences on your personal and professional life.
-For more information on drug crimes and penalties at the airport, or to discuss your case, contact Scott Gorman, a Hackensack drug defense attorney at The Gorman Law Firm, today.
+For more information on drug crimes and penalties at the airport, or to discuss your case, contact Scott Gorman, an Essex County drug defense attorney at The Gorman Law Firm, today.

 Published in Categories: Drug Posession